zksecurity/RFCs/source/starknet/fri.md

 <aside class="note">we assume no skipped layers, which is always the case in this specification for the first layer's reduction.</aside>

-After that, everything happens as normal (except that now the prover uses the original evaluation domain instead of a coset to evaluate and commit to the layer polynomials).
+After that, everything happens as normal (except that now the prover uses the original blown-up trace domain instead of a coset to evaluate and commit to the layer polynomials).

 Note that these changes can easily be generalized to work when layers are skipped.